Ice hockey: Pond hockey

 Pond hockey is a form of ice hockey played generally as pick-up hockey on lakes, ponds and artificial outdoor rinks during the winter.
 Pond hockey is commonly referred to in hockey circles as shinny.
 Its rules differ from traditional hockey because there is no hitting and very little shooting, placing a greater emphasis on skating, stickhandling and passing abilities.
-Since 2002, the World Pond Hockey Championship has been played on Roulston Lake in Plaster Rock, New Brunswick, Canada.
+Since 2002, the World Pond Hockey Championship has been played on Roulston Lake in Tobique Valley, New Brunswick, Canada.
 Since 2006, the US Pond Hockey Championships have been played in Minneapolis, Minnesota, and the Canadian National Pond Hockey Championships have been played in Huntsville, Ontario.

 Sledge hockey

 Sledge hockey is an adaption of ice hockey designed for players who have a physical disability.
 Players are seated in sleds and use a specialized hockey stick that also helps the player navigate on the ice.
 The sport was created in Sweden in the early 1960s and is played under similar rules to ice hockey.